Click on: tuition and cost of living for both domestic and international students.

 Queen Elizabeth II Graduate Scholarship

 Queen Elizabeth II Graduate Scholarship valued at $10,800 (master’s level) for 12 months.
-Awarded to students entering or continuing in a full-time Master’s program.
+Awarded to students entering or continuing in a full-time Master’s or PhD program.
 Students must be Canadian citizens or permanent residents.
 Eligible students are automatically considered.
 There is no need to make a separate application.

 University of Alberta Master of Fine Arts (MFA), Master of Design (MDes) Scholarship

-University of Alberta Master of Fine Arts (MFA), Master of Design (MDes) Scholarship (3) valued at $15,000 each, awarded to newly admitted students in Art & Design studio programs.
+This scholarship is valued at $15,000 each, awarded to newly admitted students in Art & Design studio programs.
 Renewable for one year.
 Eligible students are automatically considered.
 There is no need to make a separate application.

 University of Alberta Master’s (Recruitment) Scholarship

-University of Alberta Master’s (Recruitment) Scholarship valued at $17,000 plus tuition and fees for the first Fall and Winter terms.
+This scholarship is valued at $17,000 plus tuition and fees for the first fall and winter terms.
 In addition, the Department guarantees that a recipient will receive continued funding, from any combination of sources, for year 2 of the Master's program based on the rates for Graduate Assistantship appointments for 12 hours per week non Principal Instructor master's students.
 Eligible students are automatically considered.
 There is no need to make a separate application.